shaik1002/biggitlabbomb/doc/user/application_security/sast/index.md

 - C, in the Semgrep-based only
 - C++, in the Semgrep-based only
-- C#, in the Advanced SAST and Semgrep-based analyzer only
+- C#, in the Semgrep-based analyzer only
-- Go, in the Advanced SAST and Semgrep-based analyzer only
+- Go, in the Semgrep-based analyzer only
-- Java, in the Advanced SAST and Semgrep-based analyzer only
+- Java, in the Semgrep-based analyzer only
-- JavaScript, in the Advanced SAST and Semgrep-based analyzer only
+- JavaScript, in the Semgrep-based analyzer only
 - PHP, in the Semgrep-based analyzer only
-- Python, in the Advanced SAST and Semgrep-based analyzer only
+- Python, in the Semgrep-based analyzer only
 - Ruby, in the Semgrep-based analyzer only

 Support for more languages and analyzers is tracked in [this epic](https://gitlab.com/groups/gitlab-org/-/epics/5144).